-This is one of my many favourite fried prawns recipe and my inspiration for this dish came from the Cantonese style deep fried salt and pepper prawns and of course the love for the Chinese five spice powder has prompted the creation of this really aromatic and easy Chinese recipe.
-This recipe is not only gluten free, it is also egg free, dairy free, soy free and nut free.
+One of my favourite Chinese fried prawns dishes is home cooking style Chinese Five Spice Fried Prawns.
+My inspiration for this Chinese Five Spice Fried Prawns dish came from the Cantonese deep fried salt and pepper prawns.
+Besides, my love for the Chinese five spice powder has prompted me to create this aromatic and easy Chinese recipe.
+This Chinese Five Spice Fried Prawns recipe is not only gluten free.
+But also low carb, egg free, dairy free, soy free and nut free.

 Chinese Five spice powder is a spice blend of five spices.
-Although there are many variations to the spices used, the most conventional spices used are Chinese cinnamon, cloves, fennel seeds, Sichuan peppercorns and star anise.
-The precise origin of five spice powder is not known, but it is believed that prehistoric Chinese were endeavouring to produce a so called “wonder powder” that incorporates all the five tastes components of sweet, sour, bitter, salty and pungent or spicy.
-Five spice powder is definitely very distinctive and extremely aromatic and flavourful.
-With just a hint of the powder, it will convert the dish completely.
+Although there are many variations to the spices used.
+No doubt, the most conventional spices used are Chinese cinnamon, cloves, fennel seeds, Sichuan peppercorns and star anise.
+No one knows the precise origin of five spice powder.
+But they believed that prehistoric Chinese were endeavouring to produce a so called “wonder powder”.
+Besides, it incorporates all the five tastes components of sweet, sour, bitter, salty and pungent or spicy.
+Moreover, five spice powder is definitely very distinctive and extremely aromatic and flavourful.
+With just a hint of the powder, it will convert any dish completely.

-Five spice powder are commonly used as a spice rub with meats like chicken, duck, pork and beef, as well as seafood.
-Also used in red cooking, normally called stews, braises or casseroles for meat dishes cooked with chicken, duck, pork and beef.
-In addition, five spice powder is used as coating for fried foods.
-Some common dishes using five spice powder are Cantonese roasted duck, roasted pork, meat stews and salt and pepper prawns.
+Furthermore, chefs and home cooks often use five spice powder as a spice rub.
+Usually with meats like chicken, duck, pork and beef, as well as seafood.
+Also used in red cooking, normally called stews, braises or casseroles.
+Typically for meat dishes cooked with chicken, duck, pork and beef.
+In addition, they also use five spice powder as coating for fried foods.
+Commonly, they use Chinese five spice powder in classic dishes.
+Specifically, popular dishes like Cantonese roasted duck, roasted pork, meat stews and salt and pepper prawns.

-- 2 kg 4.4Ib extra-large fresh king prawns (Jumbo Shrimps) shelled and deveined
+- 2 kg extra large fresh king prawns (Jumbo Shrimps) shelled and deveined

 For The Flour mixture: